 Gates Foundation COVID-19 Response FAQ

-The foundation has committed more than $1.8 billion to support the global response to COVID-19.
+Our foundation has committed more than $2 billion to support the global response to COVID-19.
 This includes:

-- More than $750 million in newly allocated funding, to help slow transmission; support responses in sub-Saharan Africa and South Asia; fund the development and procurement of new tests, treatments, and vaccines; alleviate the social and economic effects of the pandemic; and ensure equitable, timely, and scaled delivery of proven interventions.
+- More than $770 million in newly allocated funding to help slow COVID-19 transmission; support responses in sub-Saharan Africa and South Asia; fund the development and procurement of new tests, treatments, and vaccines; alleviate the social and economic effects of the pandemic; and ensure equitable, timely, and scaled-up delivery of proven interventions.

-- Up to $750 million in guarantees, forgivable loans, and other financing from our Strategic Investment Fund, which uses financial tools other than grants to help address market challenges and stimulate private sector innovation.
-The financing enables the rapid procurement of essential medical supplies, like tests, and helps companies finance the production of COVID-19 products for low- and middle-income countries.
-Any financial returns generated by the Strategic Investment Fund are re-invested in Gates Foundation philanthropic programs.
+- Up to $920 million in guarantees, forgivable loans, and other financing from our Strategic Investment Fund, which uses financial tools other than grants to help address market challenges and stimulate private-sector innovation.
+The financing enables the rapid procurement of essential medical supplies, such as tests, and helps companies fund the production of COVID-19 products for low- and middle-income countries.
+Any financial returns generated by the Strategic Investment Fund are reinvested in Gates Foundation philanthropic programs.

-- More than $315 million from other programs where grantees were uniquely positioned to leverage existing work and expertise to support the COVID-19 response directly, while continuing to support existing priorities.
+- More than $315 million from other foundation programs whose grantees are uniquely positioned to direct their efforts and expertise toward COVID-19 response while continuing to support existing priorities.

-Many organizations have received funding for COVID-19 response since the announcement of our first funding commitment in January 2020.
-For example, in early February 2020, we provided a grant to help the Africa Centres for Disease Control and Prevention scale up testing capacity across sub-Saharan Africa.
-We also provided fast and flexible funding to international organizations like the World Health Organization, and their regional offices in Africa, Asia, and the Middle East, to prepare to help new COVID-19 patients around the world.
+Many organizations have received funding from us for COVID-19 response since the announcement of our first pandemic-related funding commitment in January 2020.
+For example, in February 2020 we provided a grant to help the Africa Centres for Disease Control and Prevention scale up testing capacity across sub-Saharan Africa.
+We also provided fast and flexible funding to international organizations—including the World Health Organization (WHO) and its regional offices in Africa, Asia, and the Middle East—to support preparations to help COVID-19 patients around the world.

-To support the development of new COVID-19 vaccines, we provided grants to the Coalition for Epidemic Preparedness Innovations to continue researching additional vaccine candidates that could be less expensive or easier to deliver—like those that do not need to be kept extremely cold.
-We have also committed funds to Gavi’s COVID-19 Vaccine Advance Market Commitment (COVAX AMC) to help make sure that COVID-19 vaccines are accessible and affordable in low- and middle-income countries.
+To support the development of COVID-19 vaccines, we have provided grants to the Coalition for Epidemic Preparedness Innovations (CEPI) for research into additional COVID-19 vaccine candidates that could be less expensive or easier to deliver—such as vaccines that do not need to be kept extremely cold.
+We have also provided more than $200 million to the Gavi COVAX Advance Market Commitment to help ensure that COVID-19 vaccines are accessible and affordable in low- and middle-income countries.

-In our hometown of Seattle, we provided a grant to the local public health department to help them share important information with the public, so everyone could take appropriate measures to help prevent further spread of the disease.
-We also contributed to six regional COVID-19 response funds to support community-based organizations that help groups at higher risk of contracting the disease (like health care and service industry workers) or families who may have gone from low-income to no-income because of social distancing and closures.
+In Seattle, where we are headquartered, we provided a grant to the local public health department to support public information efforts about appropriate measures to help prevent further spread of the disease.
+We also contributed to six regional COVID-19 response funds to support efforts by community-based organizations to help groups at higher risk of contracting the disease (such as health care and service industry workers) or low-income families who have lost their income due to social distancing and closures.